sfidanza/arthur/no-game/readme.md

 The admin access code in the site is stored in a `.env` file that does not exist by default.
 Instead, the repository contains a `.env.sample` file that needs to be copied, renamed and edited to set the code expected on this specific environment.

-## Running the code locally in dev mode
+## Run locally in development mode

 In dev mode, the local code will be mapped inside the containers, so you can edit and debug locally: